LibreCAD/docs/guides/completion.rst

 Completing the Drawing
 ----------------------

 A finished drawing will include a border / title block and be scaled to suit the paper format and orientation.
+See :ref:`Scale and Dimensioning <ug-scale>` in the **Drawing Setup** for more details on determining the suitable scale for a drawing.

 .. important::

     These steps assume a drawing that is drawn to full-scale (1:1).

 #.
-Starting with the drawing open in the drawing window, switch to print preview window by clicking the **Print Preview** icon |icon02|.
+Starting with the drawing open in the drawing window and switch to print preview window by clicking the **Print Preview** icon |icon02|.
 The drawing will automatically adjust to "fit the page" as it is currently configured.
 #.
-Open the **Drawing Preferences** (**Options -> Current Drawing Preferences**) and check the paper layout ("Format", "Orientation" and "Margins") for the current drawing as desired: e.g. A4, Landscape, Top, Bottom Left and Right Margins and click **OK**.
-Adjust the layout if necessary.
+Open the **Drawing Preferences** (**Options -> Current Drawing Preferences**) and check the paper layout ("Format", "Orientation" and "Margins") for the current drawing: e.g. A4, Landscape, Top, Bottom Left and Right Margins each at 10.
+Adjust the layout if necessary and click **OK**.
 #.
 Click the **Fit to Page** icon |icon13| on the toolbar.
 This will ensure the drawing is scaled to fit the current paper format and centered on the page.
 Note the scale in the text-box of the print preview toolbar.
 #.
-If required, adjust the scale using a *smaller* ratio than the "Fit to Page" scale, e.g. use "1:2" if "1.18" is the calculated scale, for the drawing by:
+Adjust the scale using a *smaller* ratio than the "Fit to Page" scale.
+For example use "1:2" if "1:1.18" is the calculated scale.
+Change the print scale by:

-    - Selecting a predefined scale from the drop-down, or
+    - Selecting a predefined scale ratio from the drop-down, or
-    - Type the required scale in the text-box and press [Enter].
+    - type the required scale ratio in the text-box and press [Enter].

 #.
 Adjust the position of the drawing image on the paper by:

     - Clicking the **Center to Page** icon |icon12|, or
-    - Repositioning the paper by dragging it as needed (the drawing stays centered on the screen).
+    - repositioning the paper by dragging it as needed (the drawing stays centered on the screen).

 #.
 Close the print preview window by clicking the **Print Preview** icon |icon02|.
 #.
 If necessary, adjust dimension line placement.
 Refer to :ref:`Dimensioning <dimensioning>` for details.